wuxiehao/wuxiehao.github.io/README.md

 # wuxiehao.github.io
-Xiehao Wu's blog about Virtual Reality, Augmented Reality, Robotics and other topics.
+Xiehao Wu's blog about virtual reality, augmented reality, robotics and other topics.